oceanscienceguru/shiny_gliders/README.md

     -- echos
        |__processed-gliders
           |__usf-bull

+Additionally, one may store example goto_l\*.ma files on the server in a folder named “routes under the top level directory.
+These can be used for quick checks our route planning using the routing module.

 Similarly, a standard naming convention for full datasets is used to parse mission information.
 Example: M139_usf-bull.RData parses out the